Skip to main content

 These are examples — administrators and users can customize the default profile for when no recipients are entered, and configure domain rules to map specific email domains to any cleaning profile via Settings > Add-In.
 See Metadata cleaning profiles for details on managing profiles and domain rules.
 When you add or change recipients, a banner appears: “Recipients changed — re-cleaning attachments with updated profile.”
 You can click Review Attachments to check the changes.

-Renaming and reordering attachments
+Renaming attachments

-• Rename — Click the pencil icon next to a file name to edit it inline
+After cleaning, you can rename files directly in the Draftable Clean panel.
+Click the pencil icon next to a file name to edit it inline.

 Unsupported file types

-Password-protected files in the add-in
+Password-protected files

 If you attach a password-protected file, it shows an orange “Password protected” status with the message: “Enter the document password to clean this file.”
 Enter the password in the provided field and click Unlock to authenticate and clean the file.
 If the password is incorrect, an “Incorrect password.
 Please try again.” message is displayed.
 Re-enter the correct password and click Unlock again.